MicrosoftDocs/altspace-vr/altspace-vr/getting-started/roles.md

 ## Roles in AltspaceVR

 * **Early Access Program**: The Early Access Program gives you access to the latest features that are still in development.
-Many World-Building, Moveable Menus and Groups features are only available to users who are in Early Access and so here's how you can opt-in: What is the Early Access Program?
+Many World-Building, Moveable Menus, and Groups features are only available to users who are in Early Access and so here's how you can opt in: What is the Early Access Program?

 * **Worlds Beta**: In the AltspaceVR app, open up Menu / Settings / Enable Worlds Beta to activate.
 This will enable the WORLDS (BETA) tab in your main menu to let you access your Worlds.